Parkland Hospital Emergency Services

-“I took some prerequisite courses at the colleges of DCCCD and then started the Vocational Nursing program in 2004.
+“I took some prerequisite courses at Dallas College and then started the Vocational Nursing program in 2004.
 I had thought of going straight into the LVN to RN ‘Bridge’ program there, but I didn’t have the required A in math.

 “So I started the VN program and finished it in 12 months, then worked as a medical/surgical vocational nurse at Medical Center of Lancaster.